Density of hyperbolicity for classes of real transcendental entire functions and circle maps: Introduction

 \section{Introduction}

-Density of hyperbolicity is one of the central problems in one-dimensional dynamics.
-Hyperbolic systems have simple behavior and are easy to understand.
-Hence the question whether any system in a given parameter space can be perturbed to a hyperbolic one is of great importance.
+Among dynamical systems, those that are \emph{hyperbolic}, a property also called \emph{Axiom A}, have particularly simple behaviour and are the easiest to understand (for a definition in our context see below).
+For this reason, \emph{density of hyperbolicity}\ -- the question whether any system in a given parameter space can be perturbed to a hyperbolic one\ -- is one of the central problems of one-dimensional dynamics.
+(It has been known for about 50 years that the answer is negative in higher dimensions; for references and recent results, see for example \cite{MR1779562} and \cite{MR2818683}.)

-Recently, there has been major progress on this problem for real one-dimensional dynamics.
-Lyubich \cite{Lyubich_dynI+II} and, independently, Graczyk and \'Swi\k{a}tek \cite{MR1469316} solved the problem for the real quadratic family $x\mapsto x^2 + c$, while it was solved for real polynomials with real critical points by Kozlovski, Shen and the second author in \cite{KSS1} and for general interval maps and circle maps in \cite{densityaxiomadimensionone}.
+Recently, there has been major progress on this problem in the real setting.
+Lyubich \cite{Lyubich_dynI+II} and, independently, Graczyk and \'Swi\k{a}tek \cite{MR1469316} solved the problem for the real quadratic family $x\mapsto x^2 + c$, while it was solved by Kozlovski, Shen and the second author for real polynomials with real critical points in \cite{KSS1} and for general interval maps and circle maps in \cite{densityaxiomadimensionone}.
 For a discussion of related results, see \cite{strien-survey}.

-As an example of questions that are left open by these results, let us consider the most famous family of circle maps: the \emph{Arnol'd family}
+As an example of questions that are left open by these theorems, let us consider the most famous family of circle maps: the \emph{Arnol'd family}

 This family describes the behaviour of a periodically forced nonlinear oscillator, and has been used to model a variety of physical and biological systems.